DAFNE (Dose Adjustment For Normal Eating)

 The DAFNE program runs at various locations across Melbourne and regional Victoria and in most other states in Australia.
 To find out more about DAFNE or a program near you, phone (03) 9667 1719 or email or visit the OzDAFNE website to see the full list of DAFNE centre locations.

-Diabetes Australia - Vic runs DAFNE programs in Melbourne city and in Geelong.
+Diabetes Australia – Vic runs DAFNE programs in Melbourne city and in Geelong.
+Please call (03) 9667 1719 for availability of places and bookings.
 Bookings are now open for the courses listed below:

 Download the OzDAFNE brochure here

 Funding to support this program is provided by the National Diabetes Services Scheme.
 The National Diabetes Services Scheme (NDSS) is an initiative of the Australian Government and administered by Diabetes Australia.
 The NDSS Agent in Victoria is Diabetes Australia – Vic.